copyrite/LwotcMinimalText/XComGame.md

 +1 to Overwatch shots.

 ## Serial
-Enter Serial mode until the end of your turn.
-While in Serial mode, your primary weapon actions you spend to kill enemies are refunded.
-Penalties to damage and crit per kill in Serial mode this turn.
+While in Serial, your primary weapon attacks that kill are refunded.
+Penalties to damage and crit per primary weapon kill in Serial this turn.
 * -{% SERIAL_DAMAGE_PENALTY %} primary weapon damage per kill in Serial mode until the start of your turn.
 * -{% SERIAL_CRIT_PENALTY %} primary weapon crit per kill in Serial mode until the start of your turn.
 * {% COOLDOWN %}

 ## Shadow
 Enter Shadow.
-In shadow, you have +{% SHADOW_MOB %} mobility and enemies have {% SHADOW_DETECTION_RADIUS %}% reduced detection radius against you.
+In shadow, you have +{% SHADOW_MOB %} mobility and enemies have {% SHADOW_DETECTION_RADIUS %}% reduced detection range against you.
 * 2 turn duration.
 * {% COOLDOWN %}